-UDAAP scrutiny and a new director at the CFPB are putting more pressure on how banks engage with customers
+UDAAP scrutiny by the CFPB puts pressure on how banks engage with customers

-Does your financial institution’s messaging have hidden UDAAP risks?
-If you haven’t performed a systematic review of your customer communications, the answer is probably yes.
+Do your banking communications have hidden UDAAP risks?
+If you haven’t performed a systematic review of your customer communications, the answer may be yes.

 Practices and communications that may have gone unchallenged in the past now face sharp scrutiny by the Consumer Financial Protection Bureau (CFPB).
-And the heat is being turned up.
-Fall 2021 brought a new Director to the CFPB who “has a reputation for cracking down hard on financial services companies accused of consumer protection law violations.”1 Lending practices during the pandemic are expected to be one of the key targets for investigations.
+The heat has been turned up with the current Director of the CFPB who “has a reputation for cracking down hard on financial services companies accused of consumer protection law violations.”1

-Regulatory compliance is critical to an FI’s survival, especially with increasing competition from neobanks and tech giants.
+UDAAP compliance is critical to an FI’s survival.
+Beyond avoiding fines, it’s essential to preserve brand reputation and consumer trust.
 How can you reduce UDAAP risk?
 Take action centered on these five customer-focused strategies…

 5 customer-centric strategies to reduce UDAAP risk